 Who is Orange Grove Road?

-My Father was one of 8 children, and their father was off to war (and thought to be killed).
-His mother and 7 siblings survived by eating weeds, milking a cow, hunting, and at times even chewing on road tar just to have something in their mouths.
-Should I mention they had no running water?
+There were times in my father’s life that he and his 7 siblings survived by eating weeds, milking a cow, hunting, and at times even chewing on road tar just to have something in their mouths.
 My Father was relentless and dedicated, and he became a pharmacist and gave me a life where I was able to take these basic needs for granted.
 I really had not grasped the gravity of all that my Father had been through.

 When I was about 15, the home I had been raised in had reached a “Garden of Eden” semblance.
 I was genuinely surprised when friends would come over and enthusiastically harvest fruit.
 I only saw it as an allergy inducing torturous chore!